kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 ## `>!!`, `<!!`, `>!` & `<!` - core.async channel macros

-These symbols are channel operations in `core.async` - a Clojure/ClojureScript library for channel based asynchronous programming (specifically CSP - Concurrent Sequential Programming).
+These symbols are channel operations in `core.async` - a Clojure/ClojureScript library for channel based asynchronous programming (specifically [CSP - Communicating Sequential Processes](http://en.wikipedia.org/wiki/Communicating_sequential_processes)).

 If you imagine, for the sake of argument, a channel is a bit like a queue that things can put stuff on and take stuff off then these symbols support that simple API.